luzpaz/FreeCAD-dependencies/Distros/Arch.md

 ## Current FreeCAD Deps for Arch ##
 __Note:__
 These are not the current deps that are used to build FreeCAD.
-Right now this page just lists what dependencies are available in the Fedora package repositories.
+Right now this page just lists what dependencies are available in the Arch and AUR package repositories.

 <table>
   <tr>